-This page will present examples of what League and other like-minded organizations are doing to move toward what should be.
+Do not accept what is; confront it and move toward what should be.
+This page will present examples of what LWV-TC and other like-minded organizations are doing to move toward a truly diverse and inclusive community.